The Colorful World of Ukiyo-e

 And out came several themes within the same image, like this one:

-Revealing the Colors in Japanese Ukiyo e Prints
+Revealing the Colors in Japanese Ukiyo-e Prints

 Do you see how you can very quickly count five to six different themes going here, from the list of colors that were found?
 That was the whole idea behind ukiyo-e – to combine vibrant themes that would go well with one another.
 And out came such bright pieces that it seemed almost impossible to visualize that there might be a theme[1].

-Color sampling for Ukiyo e prints
+Color sampling for Ukiyo-e prints

 And this kind of breakdown has happened for hundreds and thousands of images as of today, since 2002.
 And the work of these scientists has gotten us a unique list of common colors for most ukiyo-e prints, categorized into blues, greens, purples, reds, browns, etc. You get the idea, basically the colors in a color wheel.